morph-l2/morph-doc/docs/build-on-morph/build-on-morph/2-development-setup.md

 https://holesky-faucet.pk910.de/

+You can also use our own [discord faucet](../../quick-start/3-faucet.md#morph-holesky-eth) to obtain Morph Holesky USDT & Morph Holesky ETH.

 Once you receive ETH on holesky, you should see it in your wallet on the *holesky Network*.
 It may take a few seconds for them to appear, but you can check the status by looking for a transaction to your address on a **[Holesky Block Explorer](https://holesky.etherscan.io/)**.